 - Add cheese reserving a handful (1/4 cup) for the top.

-- Transfer to a serving dish and top with remaining cheese.
+- Transfer the mixture to a baking dish and top with the remaining cheese.

-- Serve with baguette slices, chips or crackers.
+- Serve with baguette slices, tortilla chips, crackers, or fresh veggie sticks.

 Notes